portworx/confluent/docs/troubleshooting.md

 1. Navigate to the correct framework for your needs.
 The scheduler runs under `marathon` with a task name matching the service name (default `confluent-kafka`).
 Service pods run under a framework whose name matches the service name (default `confluent-kafka`).
 1. You should see two lists of tasks. `Active Tasks` are tasks currently running and `Completed Tasks` are tasks that have exited.
 Click the `Sandbox` link for the task you wish to examine.
 1. The `Sandbox` view will list files named `stdout` and `stderr`.
 Click the file names to view the files in the browser, or click `Download` to download them to your system for local examination.
 Note that very old tasks will have their Sandbox automatically deleted to limit disk space usage.

+# Extending the Kill Grace Period

+If the Kafka brokers are not completing the clean shutdown within the configured `brokers.kill_grace_period` (Kill Grace Period), extend the Kill Grace Period, see Managing - Extend Kill Grace Period.